mundimark/awesome-txt/README.md

 # Awesome .TXT / Text

-A collection of awesome .TXT / Text  tools, formats, services, tips&amp;tricks and more.
+A collection of awesome .TXT / Text  tools, formats, services, tips & tricks and more.

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._